- Broken Base: Either it's one of the worst films of the 1980's or a misunderstood masterpiece.

 - Other observers point out that the similarly Troubled Production Apocalypse Now was a box-office success and that Heaven's Gate was also accompanied by other expensive films like Steven Spielberg's 1941 and Warren Beatty's Reds, the former being a critical failure, an out of control production and a modest success, while the latter being successful and preserving Beatty's reputation.
 Spielberg himself enjoyed a couple of expensive flops in The '80s such as Hook and Empire of the Sun yet his career did not quite sink as drastically as Cimino's.
 In many ways, Cimino's behavior was not especially excessive for his time, and he had success with The Deer Hunter to justify his ambition and grit, yet this one failure ruined his Hollywood career for good.

 - There's also the argument that the film's failure was a result of negative publicity about the film's production reported in news reports before the film's release.
-Negative publicity had damaged the reception of Ishtar (a late-80s Box Office Bomb that like Heaven's Gate is now regarded as an excellent film) and this in turn put more pressure on the producers who released a cut-down version to critics which didn't make sense, and only made things worse.
-This practice of cutting down and sabotaging releases also led to other instances in The '80s such as Blade Runner and Brazil whose Re Cut version released later proved to be successful.
+Negative publicity had damaged the reception of Ishtar (a late-80s Box Office Bomb that like Heaven's Gate is now seen in a better light) and this in turn put more pressure on the producers who released a cut-down version to critics which didn't make sense, and only made things worse.
+This practice of cutting down and sabotaging releases also led to other instances in The '80s such as Blade Runner and Brazil whose Re-Cut version released later proved to be successful.

 - Memetic Mutation: When the Troubled Production of Waterworld became the talk of Hollywood, people started calling it Kevin's Gate.